gmtprime/yggdrasil/README.md

   * `{:Y_DISCONNECTED, Yggdrasil.Channel.t()}` when the connection with the
   adapter is finished due to disconnection or unsubscription.

+> This backend is the only backend supported by `Yggdrasil` behaviour.

 ## Multi node

 Though `:elixir` adapter has built-in support for multi node pubsub, that's not the case with the other adapters.
-To overcome this limitation, `:bridge` adapter is capable of connecting to a remote adapter if and only if this adapter is not present in the current node e.g. let's say we have the following:
+To overcome this limitation, `:bridge` adapter is capable of connecting to a remote adapter if and only if this adapter is not present in the current node e.g. let's say we have the following
+scenario:

 - Node A has `:yggdrasil`.
 - Node B has `:yggdrasil_rabbitmq`.